-keep clear detailed written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Children's Social Care immediately; - keep records in a meticulous chronological order, using CPOMS (Child Protection Online Management System).
-Use of CPOMS from January 2021 - ensure all paper records (prior to adoption of CPOMS) are kept secure and in locked locations; - ensure all safeguarding records are transferred separately from the child's main pupil file to the receiving school, college or other education establishment when a pupil moves.
-The DSL will do this as soon as possible, ensuring secure transit, and will ensure that confirmation of receipt of the records is obtained.
-From January 2021, if the receiving school uses CPOMS, all records will be forwarded electronically, with any paper records attached. - the DSL will also consider whether it is appropriate to share any information with a child's receiving school/setting in advance of the child leaving so that the receiving school/setting is able to support the child as effectively as possible and plan for her/his arrival. - ensure that incoming safeguarding records are brought to the attention of the DSL, Deputy DSLs and other key staff such as the SENCO when a child transfers in from another school/setting.
+- keep clear detailed written records of concerns about children (noting the date, event and - action taken), even where there is no need to refer the matter to Children's Social Care immediately; - keep records in a meticulous chronological order, either on paper or electronically; - ensure all records are kept secure and in locked locations; - ensure all safeguarding records are transferred separately from the child's main pupil file - to the receiving school, college or other education establishment when a pupil moves.
+The DSL will do this as soon as possible, ensuring secure transit, and will ensure that confirmation of receipt of the records is obtained; - the DSL will also consider whether it is appropriate to share any information with a child's receiving school/setting in advance of the child leaving so that the receiving school/setting is able to support the child as effectively as possible and plan for her/his arrival; - ensure that incoming safeguarding records are brought to the attention of the DSL, Deputy DSLs and other key staff such as the SENCO when a child transfers in from another school/setting.

 Safeguarding and child protection records will be maintained independently from the pupil's school file and the school file will be 'tagged' to indicate that separate information is held.
-Such records will only be accessible to the Designated Safeguarding Lead and school leaders who need to be aware.
+Such records will only be accessible to the DSL and school leaders who need to be aware.